This November 2010 video from Israel says about itself:

 Roger Griffin is Emeritus Professor in Modern History in the School of History, Philosophy and Culture at Oxford Brookes University.
 He is an expert on the socio-historical and ideological dynamics of fascism, as well as the relationship to modernity of violence stemming from various forms of political or religious fanaticism, and in particular contemporary terrorism.
 His theory of fascism as a revolutionary form of ultranationalism driven by palingenetic myth has had a major impact on comparative fascist studies since the mid-1990s.
 His latest book is Fascism: An Introduction to Comparative Fascist Studies (Polity 2018).

 I think there are valuable elements in Professor Griffin’s analysis of fascism.
 My criticism is that it looks like Griffin sees fascism in a perspective of history of ideas; in which the origin of ideas is other ideas.
 History of ideas is a worthy subject of research.
 However, ideas do not evolve in a vacuum.
 They evolve in certain types of societies.
 There is not only the ‘superstructures’ of the world of ideas; but also the substructures of the social context in which these ideas evolve.
-Eg, will there as much fascism in a society with much equality as in a corporate monopoly capitalist society with very much inequality?
-What is the influence of a society which is capitalist but which also has relics from feudalism (like Germany when it helped Hitler to become dictator in 1933)?
+Eg, will there be as much fascism in a society with much equality as in a corporate monopoly capitalist society with very much inequality?
+What is the influence of a society which is capitalist but which also has relics from feudalism (like Germany when they helped Hitler to become dictator in 1933)?
 Should there not be emphasis on the fascists’ aim of crushing the labour movement?
 What is the influence of wars?
 Both Mussolini’s fasci death squads and Hitler’s SA and SS paramilitary troops originated from ex-World War I officers and soldiers.
 They had been taught, being soldiers, that killing people supposedly is not criminal but heroic.
 And today, much neonazi violence is influenced by the endless NATO regime change wars.

 Meanwhile Professor Griffin has held his Amsterdam speech on 22 March.
 Dutch daily De Volkskrant has a translation in its 23 March 2019 edition by Leo Reijnen.